wtfaremyinitials/osa-spotify/readme.md

 // Play previous track in current playlist spotify.back()

+// Get info about the current tracjk spotify.getCurrentTrack().then(console.log)

 // Note: All functions return promises that resolve when the operation completes
 ```